carnal0wnage/DotNetAVBypassHTTPS/README.md

 http://www.mattandreko.com/2012/02/using-net-to-bypass-av.html

 ### Added after Fork ####
-Alphanum payload is now downloaded over HTTPS, you'll have to modify the c# source httshellcode.py is a payload generation script using msfpayload and msfencode, once it has generated a payload it will host it over a HTTPS server.
+Alphanum payload is now downloaded over HTTPS, you'll have to modify the c# source.

+httshellcode.py is a payload generation script using msfpayload and msfencode, once it has generated a payload it will host it over a HTTPS server.
 You'll need a .pem